-ABOUT THE E-RESOURCE
+ABOUT THE AGREEMENT

 SAGE Research Methods focuses on methodology rather than disciplines so it supports students and researchers across a broad range of subject areas including business and management, counselling, criminology, education, geography, health and social care, media and communication, politics and international relations, psychology, and sociology.

-- Offers exclusive research tools: The Methods Map, a dynamic visual search tool ("Methods Map") which is supported by the custom-designed taxonomy that follows users on their search.
-They can click through at any time to find related topics, delve more in depth into a term, or backtrack to a broader view; Project Planner, which guides uses through each step of planning their research project by combining new instructional content with curated site searches; and Choose Your Stats Test, to help users identify the best statistical method to analyse their data, based on a few multiple choice questions.
+- Offers exclusive research tools: The Methods Map, a dynamic visual search tool ('Methods Map') which is supported by the custom-designed taxonomy that follows users on their search.
+Users can click through at any time to find related topics, delve more in depth into a term, or backtrack to a broader view; Project Planner, which guides users through each step of planning their research project by combining new instructional content with curated site searches; and Choose Your Stats Test, to help users identify the best statistical method to analyse their data, based on a few multiple choice questions.

-- Enables users to build private and public "Methods Reading Lists" of content from their searches to access later or share with other users.
+- Enables users to build private and public 'Methods Reading Lists' of content from their searches to access later or share with other users.
 Users can also search other users’ public lists.